omondii/ke_explorer/README.md

 3. Start both the frontend and backend.

 A. Client
-   - Open the terminal and navigate to the `/client` folder `cd client`
+   - Open the terminal and navigate to the frontend folder `cd client`
    - install the required packages
    `npm install`